Visa policy of Seychelles

-All foreign nationals visiting Seychelles are granted visa free access.
-However, they are required to obtain a Visitor's Permit on arrival unless exempt.

-The Visitor's Permit is issued free of charge and is initially valid for up to three months but it can be extended for a fee for a period of up to three months with further extensions not exceeding total period of twelve months.
+Upon arrival, a Visitor Permit is issued free of charge and is initially valid for up to 3 months but it may be extended for a fee for a period of up to three months with further extensions not exceeding total period of twelve months.
 They must be in a possession of a valid passport, return or onward ticket, proof of accommodation and sufficient funds.